© 2020 Beni

 10,000 Years of Tradition.

-Handwoven in the Atlas.
+Handwoven in the Atlas Mountains.
 Step inside a tradition older than Morocco itself.

-A shepherd tends a flock of sheep in the foothills of the Atlas Mountains.
+A shepherd tends a flock of sheep in the Atlas Mountains.
 In the summer, the flock is sheared of its winter wool.
 It can take 50-100 coats to make a standard sized rug.

 The wool is bundled and carried to the Oum Er-Rbia River, where it is rinsed and beat against the rocks to cleanse it of a year’s worth of wear.